nebulastream/nebulastream/docs/design/20241011_source_server.md

 During this time, no other I/O tasks can make progress.

 It would be nice to have a mechanism to pause/resume a function waiting for external I/O **without** occupying a thread while waiting for data to arrive.
-That's what coroutines give us from C++20 onwards.
+That's what async I/O gives us, and the easiest way to implement it using modern C++ are coroutines.
-They enable us to suspend and resume functions while they are running, preserving their state.
+They enable us to suspend and resume functions while they are running while preserving their state.
 C++20 introduced three new keywords, namely `co_await`, `co_yield` and `co_return`.
 `co_await` pauses execution and awaits another coroutine that it calls (lower-level code), `co_yield` yields a value to the caller without returning to the caller (think python generators), `co_return` signals termination of the coroutine.
 Coroutines provide an elegant way to implement async I/O while allowing it to look like sequential execution.
 Before coroutines existed, one had to use chains of callbacks that were invoked when asynchronous operations returned to the calling function.
 Utilizing these mechanisms of pausing/resuming execution, we are now able to wait for external events to happen in the background, without occupying a thread (like a TCP socket filling a buffer, or a disk page to be copied into memory).

 An important thing to note is that we should avoid running blocking operations by yielding control regularly.
 Otherwise, we block a thread, possibly preventing other async operations from making progress.
+For this reason, the efforts to move data parsing (which might be CPU-intensive) from the sources and async I/O go hand in hand.
-To the contrary, if we are able to isolate I/O-bound operations properly from CPU-bound operations, an enormous amount of concurrent tasks can be scheduled on relatively few threads.
+If we follow these guideline and are able to isolate I/O-bound operations properly from CPU-bound operations, an enormous amount of concurrent tasks can be scheduled on relatively few threads.

+The ongoing I/O operations can be wrapped into coroutines that represent tasks that drive the sources' progress.
 An async runtime manages these ongoing tasks.
 It has a fixed-size thread pool and polls tasks that are ready to make progress.
-This is typically done via syscalls like `epoll`, allowing the kernel to notify when something happened (i.e., data has arrived), queueing the coroutine to be picked up by a thread and resumed.
+This is typically done via syscalls like `epoll`, which allow the kernel to notify when something happened (i.e., data has arrived), queueing an event together with the coroutine to be picked up by a thread and resumed.
 We do not rely on spin waiting, nor do we need a timer or regularly wake up to check if something is ready.

 When resumed, we can deal with the arrived data, e.g., by giving it out to other components for further processing.
 Potentially, the task can then make a new request before yielding control again.

-Libraries that help implementing async I/O are `boost::asio` (CPP) and `tokio.rs` (Rust).
+Libraries that help implementing async I/O are `boost::asio` (C++) and `tokio.rs` (Rust).
 They provide executors, thread pools, and low-level I/O primitives like `boost::asio::posix::stream_descriptor` and `boost::asio::ip::tcp::socket`.
 Example of an asynchronous TCP server that handles concurrent connections:
 ```cpp